The-AEGIS-Initiative/lernrobotics/README.md

 When your changes are complete, make a pull request into the `master` branch.

-*  Once your PR is approved, you may merge your branch into the master branch.
-This will trigger a rebuild of the development-robobot app.

-*  Log-in to the AWS Amplify console and confirm that the development branch is green.
-  *  If there are errors, fix them ASAP.

 ## Writing Tests

 Cypress tests are stored in the `cypress/integration/` folder.
 This project breaks up the tests into 2 folders:

-*  `cypress/integration/front-end-only`
+*  `cypress/integration/local`
   *  These tests only require the front-end (this app) running.
-*  `cypress/integratoin/front-and-back-end`
+*  `cypress/integratoin/production`
-  *  These tests require the back-end to be running.
+  *  These tests require the robobot-code-sandbox to be running.
 These are usually end-2-end (E2E) tests.

 Cypress is incredibly intuitive to use.
 Get started here: [https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html)